nvoevodin/pyDecoder/README.md

 # pyDecoder

 This vin decoder tracks active vehicles in the TLC fleet and removes the ones that are not active anymore from the database.
 Because of the lack of a unique identifier match between the fuel dataset that gets pulled from the fueleconomy.gov and TLC database, a fuzzymerge algorythm looks for and grades matches by multiple data points before joining these tables.
-Result is a clean dataset that gets used by the agancy' analysts.
+Result is a clean dataset that gets used by the agency' analysts.

 # Requirements